Consultation paper on how to implement an extended general term of copyright protection in Canada

 Canada's term of copyright protection could be extended without accompanying measures, with one or a combination of the measures presented in this document, or possibly with alternative measures raised by stakeholders.
 All comments regarding how a general term of copyright protection of life of the author plus 70 years should be implemented in Canada are welcome.
 Since the overview of possible approaches covered above is non-exhaustive, additional ideas, comments, legal analysis, and supporting evidence and data from stakeholders and the public are also welcome.
 Finally, the Government welcomes views on whether any accompanying measures should apply to a broader range of users (e.g., educational institutions).
 Following the conclusion of this consultation, the Government will develop a plan for implementing term extension, taking full account of the views expressed through this process.

-All comments should be sent to email@example.com by March 12, 2021.
+All comments should be sent to firstname.lastname@example.org by the extended deadline of March 31, 2021.
 Comments received will be made public following the close of the consultation.

 - Date modified: